Career Academy Programs

-The Academy Application window is now open.
-You can pick up applications outside room B119 or download an application below.
-Remember, you should work with a Blake staff member in your Academy area in order to have your Capstone project approved.
-Completed applications will be accepted until February 9, 2018.
+The Career Academy Application window is now open.
+The Capstone Application can be found below.
+The Capstone Experience Description & Planning Sheet can be downloaded and help you plan out your project.
+Remember, you should work with a Blake staff member in your Academy area in order to have your Capstone Project approved.
+Completed applications will be accepted until March 1, 2019.
 Capstone Projects should be approved by your sponsor at the time you submit your application.

-All projects should be completed and approved by your supervising teacher by May 1, 2018.
-Be sure to return your application to B119.
+All projects should be completed and approved by your supervising teacher by May 1, 2019.
+Be sure to return your application to Ms. Cooper, Signature Coordinator.

 Capstone Application Process